What are the Most Popular Tools for Automation Testing? – DevstringxGaurav Singh

 - Access a rich set of built-in matchers.

-- js provides functions to be executed in a specified order.
+- js provides functions to execute in a specified order.

 - It also writes each result to a terminal window.